reinforceio/tensorforce-client/docs/tensorforce_client/tensorforce_client.internals.rst

 node) that runs our docker container (the GPU or the CPU version depending on whether your cluster has GPUs).
 The experiment's parameter `num_workers` determines how many parallel environment/agent-pairs are created and run each in a separate thread.
-Independent of the number of environment/agent-pairs (`num_workers`), only a single central tensorflow model is created and trained using so-called hogwild updates (`https://arxiv.org/abs/1106.5730`_).
+Independent of the number of environment/agent-pairs (`num_workers`), only a single central tensorflow model is created and trained using so-called hogwild updates (`see this paper here <https://arxiv.org/abs/1106.5730>`_).
 A reinforcement learning algorithm that utilizes these findings was `first published here <https://arxiv.org/abs/1602.01783>`_.